astronexus/ATHYG-Database/data/details/v2_builds.md

 * For AT v2.4, some stars' data was reevaluated:
     * some Tycho-2 stars (5710 out of almost 2.5M, or a bit over 0.2%) were stars whose Gaia DR3 parallax was, based on the standard measurement error, indistinguishable from zero.
 These stars are retained, but with a distance set to `null` and thus not given any 3D position or velocity values.

+* For AT v2.5, some more stars' data was reevaluated:
+    * some Tycho-2 stars (166 for proper motion, 116978 for radial velocity, about 4.6% overall) were stars whose Gaia data for these velocities was zero within the standard measurement error.
+These stars are retained, but the corresponding velocities are set to `null`.
+Stars with no proper motion did not get any 3D velocities.
+Stars with no radial velocity have 3D velocities calculated assuming a radial velocity of zero.

-As before, AT v2.4 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
+As before, AT v2.5 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
 It also contains computed values for the Cartesian velocity components vx, vy, and vz that can be used directly whenever possible.

-#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.3
+#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.5

 This followed an almost identical process to the process described in details_v1.md.

-The current starting points for AT-HYG v2.4 are:
+The current starting points for AT-HYG v2.5 are:

-* AT v2.4 (described above)
+* AT v2.5 (described above)
 * HYG v3.7.

 HYG v3.7 is a minor update to the version used for AT-HYG v1.1 and older builds (HYG v3.6.1).
 It adds some data for Yale Bright Star Catalog stars that was missing or incorrect in previous versions.